Ysanne Churchman

+Life and career

 Ysanne Churchman was born in Sutton Coldfield, Warwickshire, to Andrew Churchman and Gladys Dale, stage and radio performers in London.

 In 1938, Churchman appeared on both BBC Radio Children's Hour and in a BBC Television play, Gallows Glorious.
 She trained as a dancer at Cone-Ripman College.
 After learning repertory and theatre, she specialised in radio and voice work for film and television.
 She played Grace in the long-running radio series The Archers when Grace suffered grievous injuries in a fire on the night of the ITV launch in 1955; the character died in the following day's episode.
-She strongly suspected the producer was glad to be rid of her at the time as she had discovered that some of her cast members in this regional, Birmingham, production, were not being paid Equity minimum rates and raised the matter.
+She strongly suspected the producer was glad to be rid of her at the time, as she had discovered that some of her cast members in this regional, Birmingham production were not being paid Equity minimum rates and raised the matter.
 She voiced five other Archers characters over the years, the last being Mary Pound in 1983.

-Along with many story-telling and reading roles on the BBC, she also performed as: Sara in the series Sara and Hoppity, Marla and Cassie in Space Patrol, the voice of Alpha Centauri in the series Doctor Who, and Soo the computer in The Flipside of Dominick Hide and its sequel.
+Along with many storytelling and reading roles on the BBC, she also performed as: Sara in the series Sara and Hoppity, Marla and Cassie in Space Patrol, the voice of Alpha Centauri in the series Doctor Who, and Soo the computer in The Flipside of Dominick Hide and its sequel.
 She was the first actress employed by Capital Radio, reading a serial book.

 She married Tony Pilgrim MBE, a senior BBC engineer, in 1951; they celebrated their Diamond Wedding anniversary in 2011.
 He died in January 2015 after 63 years of marriage.
-She retired in 1993, but still does occasional voice-over and television appearances, most recently reprising her role as the voice of Delegate Alpha Centauri in the Doctor Who story "Empress of Mars", shown on BBC One on 10 June 2017, having last voiced the character in 1974.
+She retired in 1993, but continued to do the occasional voice-over and television appearance, most recently reprising her role as the voice of Delegate Alpha Centauri in the Doctor Who story "Empress of Mars" in 2017, having last voiced the character in 1974.

+Churchman died on 4 July 2024, at the age of 99.